 - 20. Emergency Rescue services are provided by General Schuyler Emergency Squad and will continue unchanged. - 21.
 Historian services provided via a contractual arrangement through the Town will include the former Village. - 22.
 The Town Clerk will handle vital records for the Town, including the former Village. - 23.
 Except as specified in the section "Laws and Ordinances," Village laws and ordinances will be retained for at least two years after Village dissolution.
 The Town will plan to adopt or revise relevant Village laws and ordinances, in accordance with the Laws and Ordinances section, as soon as is practical after dissolution. - 24.
 The Town will expand its fire protection district to include the area within the boundaries of the former Village.
-The Town will contract with a local fire company to serve this expanded portion of the fire protection district.
-Costs will be apportioned in the fire protection district based on primary servicing company.
+The Town will contract with the Victory Volunteer Fire Department, as a nonprofit corporation, to serve this expanded portion of the fire protection district.
 The Town will lease the current fire apparatus and Fire House to the Victory Volunteer Fire Department for \$1 per year.